-Our study patients were highly selective of symptomatic patients and only 3% of our patients had SCN5A pathogenic variants, thus our study population may not be representative of general BrS population.
-Our GWAS study shows that SCN5A in Thai BrS population is only 7%.
-However, we share the same findings as those of the Europeans' and Japanese's that BrS phenotype in our population is associated with polygenic variants including SCN5A, Hey2 and SCN10A.
-Thus, we believe that our population is a not a unique subset.
+Our study patients were highly selective of symptomatic patients, and only 3% of our patients had SCN5A pathogenic variants; thus, our study population may not be representative of the general population with BrS.
+Our genome-wide association study shows that SCN5A in the Thai population with BrS is only 7%.16 However, we share the same findings as those of the Europeans and Japanese that BrS phenotype in our population is associated with polygenic variants including SCN5A, Hey2, and SCN10A.16 Thus, we believe that our population is a not a unique subset.

 The number of patients (n = 4) in this study who underwent biopsy of the RVOT substrate sites is relatively small.
-It is conceivable that not all BrS patients may have extensive fibrosis, as witnessed in our 4 study patients.
+It is conceivable that not all patients with BrS may have extensive fibrosis, as witnessed in our 4 study patients.
 However, we have so far studied 4 other patients who underwent open thoracotomy (not included in this study); they all had epicardial and subepicardial fibrosis.
-Thus, it is very likely that most BrS patients had subtle RV fibrosis as the primary underlying pathology and that our clinical observation of reduced $I{Na}$ is very likely applicable to BrS.
+Thus, it is very likely that most patients with BrS had subtle RV fibrosis as the primary underlying pathology and that our clinical observation of reduced I{Na} is very likely applicable to BrS.
 However, since our study patients are highly symptomatic, the degrees of conduction abnormalities and fibrosis in asymptomatic patients may not be as severe as observed in our study patients.
-Indeed, it would be interesting to carry out studies to determine the relationship between the magnitude/severity of these abnormalities and the incidence and severity of VT/VF occurrences in BrS patients.
+Indeed, it would be interesting to carry out studies to determine the relationship between the magnitude/severity of these abnormalities and the incidence and severity of ventricular tachycardia/VF occurrences in patients with BrS.